ucb-stat133/stat133-fall-2019/README.md

 ## 2. R Survival Skills

-- :card_index: __Dates__: Sep 04-11, :warning: _mostly in lab_
+- :card_index: __Dates__: Sep 04-05, :warning: _mostly in lab_
-- :speech_balloon: __Topics__: In addition to the "Big Picture" concepts, you'll begin learning basic survival skills for R. The main idea is to get a first contact with the RStudio workspace, and become familiar with the Markdown syntax.
+- :speech_balloon: __Topics__: In addition to the "Big Picture" concepts, you'll begin learning basic survival skills for R. The main idea is to get a first contact with the RStudio workspace, and the Markdown syntax.
 - :book: __Reading__:
     + [First contact with R](tutorials/01-intro-to-R.md) (tutorial)
     + [Intro to Rmd files](tutorials/02-intro-to-Rmd-files.md) (tutorial)
-- :book: __Reading__:
     + [Introduction to R Markdown](http://rmarkdown.rstudio.com/lesson-1.html) (by RStudio)
 - :bulb: __Cheatsheet__:
     + [RStudio cheat sheet](cheatsheets/rstudio-IDE-cheatsheet.pdf)